madhavkhoslaa/madhavkhoslaa.github.io/content/draft/CeationalDesignPatterns.md

 > Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.

-## Real life example
+## Real-life example

-In india alot of restaurants have different types of cuisines and then they are divided by the region and then by the type.
-The first layer of selection(the cuisine) provides the second layer of selection(the type of dish) and then comes the dishes itself.
+In India, a lot of restaurants have different types of cuisines and then they are divided by the region and then the type.
+The first layer of selection(the cuisine) provides the second layer of selection(the type of dish) and then comes to the dishes themselves.
 This is an example of the abstract factory design pattern.
 ![image](https://i.imgur.com/cIbQG0p.png)

 **_The Problem_**: Now in the above example of buttons, there was a separation based on OS.
 But imagine in a case of a framework, where there are buttons, alerts, input boxes, and so many things.
 The call can differ based on the OS they are on.
 Now imagine you as a developer instantiating a MacOS button, Alert and Windows button, Alert from the class itself; it would be tedious, wouldn't it?
 To tackle this problem of